Richard Marner

 Richard Marner (born Alexander Pavlovich Molchanoff; Александр Павлович Молчанов; 27 March 1921 – 18 March 2004) was a British actor.
-He was best known for his role as Colonel Erik von Strohm in the British sitcom 'Allo 'Allo!.
+He was best known for his role as Colonel Kurt von Strohm in the British sitcom 'Allo 'Allo!.

 Early life

 Born in Petrograd (now St Petersburg), Russian SFSR, Molchanoff (nicknamed "Sasha" by his family) was the eldest son of Colonel Pavel Molchanoff, of the Semyonovsky Regiment, one of two that were set up for children of children who had played with Peter the Great of Russia.
 In 1924, his entire family left the Soviet Union and went to Finland and then Germany, before ending up in Britain and London, where Alexander's grandmother, author Olga Novikoff (known in the family as "Babushka London") lived in Harley Street.

 After being educated at Monmouth School in Wales, Molchanoff became an assistant to the Russian tenor Vladimir Rosing, where he performed at Covent Garden.
 During World War II, he joined the RAF, and was posted to South Africa with the Air Training Corps.
 After being invalided out, he changed his name to Richard Marner and began his long and successful career as an actor.